buddypress/wp-cli-buddypress/readme.md

 ## Installing

-The `wp-bli-buddypress` comes installed by default with BuddyPress.
+The `wp-cli-buddypress` comes installed by default with BuddyPress.
 To install this package or the latest version of this package, run:

     wp package install buddypress
 	wp package install git@github.com:buddypress/wp-cli-buddypress.git